From the Historic Areas of Istanbul World Heritage inscription:

 What’s Included in the Historic Areas of Istanbul?

-There are four zones that are comprised within the Historic Areas of Istanbul.
+There are four zones that are comprised of the Historic Areas of Istanbul.
 Each of these four zones illustrates the different stages of history that the city bore witness to.
 At the same time, each of these zones features various important monuments and structures.

 Sultanahmet Archaeological Park